High Protein Noodles Manufacturer

 Ketogenic ramen, vegan high protein noodles, healthy ramen, low sodium ramen.
 80% more protein, 30% less carbs.

-The ultimate combination of protein, convenience, and variety – Sentaiyuan low-carb plant-based high protein noodles combo includes five delicious plant-based instant noodles in packets and cups: Chicken flavor, spicy curry flavor, spicy kimchi flavor, beef flavor, and pork bone.
+The ultimate combination of protein, convenience, and variety – Sentaiyuan low-carb plant-based high protein noodles combo includes 8 delicious plant-based instant noodles in packets and cups: Chicken flavor, spicy curry flavor, spicy kimchi flavor, beef flavor, pork tonkotsu, and etc.

 Future FOOD EXPERIENCE